HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

 ## Staging from source to target

+0. Several of these steps will be completed using the "xmlaccess" function of DXClient.
+If you need help installing or using DXClient, please refer to this article: [DXClient](https://help.hcl-software.com/digital-experience/9.5/CF228/extend_dx/development_tools/dxclient/)

-1. Install and upgrade the target HCL DX Compose system with Helm.
+1. Install DX Compose and upgrade the target system with "helm".
 The target and source should have exactly the same DX Compose level and preferably be at the latest of both.
 As both source and target are Kubernetes-based.

     !!!note
     It is recommended to use the latest cumulative fix (CF) on both the source and target systems.

 2. Configure security on the target DX Compose system.
 This might be a different user repository (for example, LDAP) than the source server.

     If both systems are using the same user repository and the same administrator, you can copy the appropriate section (for example, `ldap-repository`) from the `server.xml` of the source to the `server.xml` of the target and update the Helm chart of the target to match the source.

-3. Transfer the database to DB2 on the target DX Compose system.
+3. Transfer the database on the target DX Compose system.
 Note that this step happens through the Helm chart for the target server.

     While transferring database on the source is not critical, it is assumed that the target system will be used for production use and should have gone through database transfer.

-4. Using XMLAccess, export the virtual Portals from the source system.
+4. Using DXClient, export the virtual Portals from the source system.

     Sample command:

     ```
-    /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -out /tmp/ExportVirtualPortals.xml -in     /opt/openliberty/wlp/usr/svrcfg/xml-samples/ExportVirtualPortals.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
+    dxclient xmlaccess -xmlFile ExportVirtualPortals.xml

     ```

-Note that you need not be actually logged into Kubernetes nor the pod containing web-engine in order to run the "xmlaccess" command.
-If you have copied "xmlaccess" to a local machine, you can adjust the fully qualified name for the "xmlaccess" command as well as the "-url" parameter in the example command given.
-The "url" parameter in the case of a local "xmlaccess" command would contain the actual hostname (and likely NOT "9080") for the DX Compose instance.

-One could also use the "DXClient" command to do "xmlaccess".
-Either of these 3 methods work and the changes are ultimately made in the database connected to DX Compose and not the local file system.
+   This command produces a list of all the virtual portal on the source system.
+It can be found on the server itself and is copied here: [ExportVirtualPortals.xml](./ExportVirtualPortals.xml).
+Call the output from this command "ExportVirtualPortals.xml.out"

-5. Export XMLAccess with `ExportRelease.xml` on the source Portal **base** virtual Portal.
+5. Execute "dxclient xmlaccess" with `ExportRelease.xml` on the source Portal's **base** virtual Portal.
 As an example, the result file could be called `baseVPExportRelease.xml`.

-    From inside the WebEngine portal deployed on your source system (for example, use `kubectl exec -it webengine-pod-0 bash -n dxns`), you can use the following sample command:
+    From inside the DX Compose portal deployed on your source system (for example, use `kubectl exec -it webengine-pod-0 bash -n dxns`), you can use the following sample command:

     ```
-    /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -out /tmp/baseVPExportRelease.xml -in     /opt/openliberty/wlp/usr/svrcfg/xml-samples/ExportRelease.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
+    dxclient xmlaccess -xmlFile ExportRelease.xml
     ```

-Note that one could also use the "DXClient" command to do "xmlaccess".
+This command produces a list of all the virtual portal on the source system.
+It can be found on the server itself and is copied here: [ExportRelease.xml](./ExportRelease.xml).
+Call the output from this command "baseVPExportRelease.xml.out"

-6. Export XMLAccess export with `ExportUniqueRelease.xml` for the first source Portal Virtual Portal 1.
+6. Execute "dxclient xmlaccess" with `ExportUniqueRelease.xml` for the first source Portal Virtual Portal 1.
 As an example, the result file could be called `vp1Export`.xml.

-    From inside the WebEngine container deployed on your source system (for example, use `kubectl exec -it webengine-pod-0 bash -n dxns`) you can use the following sample command:

     ```
-    /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -out /tmp/vp1Export.xml -in /opt/openliberty/wlp/usr/svrcfg/xml-samples/ExportUniqueRelease.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config/vp1
+    dxclient xmlaccess -xmlFile ExportUniqueRelease.xml
     ```

-Note that one could also use the "DXClient" command to do "xmlaccess".
+This command produces a export of all resources on the virtual portal.
+It can be found on the server itself and is copied here: [ExportUniqueRelease.xml](./ExportUniqueRelease.xml).
+Call the output from this command "vp1ExportRelease.xml.out"

-7. Repeat Step 6 for each virtual portal on the source system.
-Make sure to use a unique name for the XMLAccess output.
+7. Repeat the previous step for each virtual portal on the source system.
+Make sure to use a unique name for the "dxclient xmlaccess" output as they will each be the input for a future "dxclient xmlaccess" step.

 8. Remove existing content from the target WebEngine container.